novak-99/ex/docs/source/signal/crosscorr.rst

 **Returns**

-    .. cpp:type:: Complex
+    .. cpp:var:: std::vector<Complex>

-        A complex number.
+        A complex sequence.

-The discrete convolution operation performs the following operation on two complex sequences :math:`X` of size :math:`M` and :math:`Y` of size :math:`N`:
+The discrete cross-correlation operation performs the following operation on two complex sequences :math:`X` of size :math:`M` and :math:`Y` of size :math:`N`:

 .. math::